reverentOne/SwitchHack/README.md

    3. Under tesla overlays check EdiZon Overlay and Status Monitor Overlay
    4. Under Utilities check Checkpoint and NxThemes Installer
    5. Download your ZIP then Extract the files
-   6. Open the sd folder and transfer all the files inside to the root of your sd card
+   6. Open the SD folder and transfer all the files inside to the root (a.k.a the main/home directory) of your SD card
 4. Download latest updates (Extract each and transfer to root of SD card.
 Click yes when asked to merge and override existing files)
    1. <a href="https://github.com/Atmosphere-NX/Atmosphere/releases">Atmosphere</a>
-   2. <a href="https://github.com/CTCaer/hekate/releases">Hekate</a>, just the bootloader folder
+   2. <a href="https://github.com/CTCaer/hekate/releases">Hekate</a>, just the bootloader folder (save the bin file for the next step)
    3. <a href="https://github.com/ITotalJustice/patches/releases">Sigpatches</a>